No high surf advisory or warnings.

-Surf along west facing shores will be 5 to 8 feet tonight, rising to 6 to 10 feet Monday.
+Surf along west facing shores will be 2 to 4 feet through Friday.

-Surf along east facing shores will be 5 to 8 feet tonight, lowering to 4 to 6 feet Monday.
+Surf along east facing shores will be 3 to 5 feet today, lowering to 2 to 4 feet Friday.

-Surf along south facing shores will be 1 to 3 feet through Monday.
+Surf along south facing shores will be 2 to 4 feet today, rising to 3 to 5 feet Friday.

 Surf heights are forecast heights of the face or front of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, in the zone of maximum refraction.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.